 The oats

-Though names sometimes vary depending on the country you are, there are 2 types of oats good for making granola:
+Though names sometimes vary depending on the country you are in, there are 2 types of oats good for making granola:

-- Traditional oats: also called old-fashioned, these are medium-sized, shaped like a disc but very irregular or downright broken in aspect.
-It's the one in the box we grew up with, that is used to make porridge (big fan here!) and many other breakfast dishes.
+- Traditional oats: also called old-fashioned, these are medium-sized and shaped like a disc but are very irregular or downright broken in aspect.
+It's the one in the box we grew up with that is used to make porridge (big fan here!) and many other breakfast dishes.

-- Rolled oats - is coarser and thicker, the discs are more formed and need more hydration to become chewable.
+- Rolled oats are coarser and thicker; the discs are more formed and need more hydration to become chewable.
 It holds very well with this recipe.

 Instant oats - I don't recommend it for this recipe.